isomerpages/psd-psw/_exclusives-2024/Deals & Promotions.md

 </ul>
 </li>
 <li>
-<p>Public service officers must complete this form.
-The reservation is not
+<p>Public service officers must complete this <a href="https://form.gov.sg/667d07e2d011c743983443e5" rel="noopener noreferrer nofollow" target="_blank">form</a>.
+The reservation
-completed until payment is made, and confirmation email from CSC is generated.</p>
+is not completed until payment is made, and confirmation email from CSC is generated.</p>
 </li>
 <li>
 <p>Public service officers may register up to 4 participants including the